CExA-project/cheat-sheet-for-kokkos/personna.md

 Undergraduate student in computer sciences, she knows GPU programming, machine learning, and various modern stacks.

 She wants to learn Kokkos for her six-month long internship on GPU computing.

+## Estéban

+Mid-career physicist who has worked on solvers development for fifteen years, he has a couple of years of experience in Kokkos too.

+He wants to rewrite an existing code from scratch using Kokkos and make it as clean and portable as possible.

+## Félicie

+System engineer who manages several clusters and helps the CI of various projects.

+She wants to deploy Kokkos for cluster users and for CI workflows.